UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-1-c-and-cubeide-setup/11-multi-file-programming.md

 > Note that for your homework we will use the provided the inefficient compiling method of generating the `.o` files then combining them together.
 However, feel free to try this concept out yourself (separate compile some small file and its dependency to get a better idea about this part)

-## Circular Dependency

-## Checkpoint : Classwork 5
+## Optional Exercise 5

-> We covered the materials needed for your **Classwork 5**!
+> We covered the materials needed for your **Optional Exercise 5**!
 You can access it [here](https://github.com/UST-Robotics-Team/Software-Tutorial-2024-Notes/tree/main/tutorial-1-c-and-cubeide-setup/classwork/classwork-5-mean-median-min-max).
 Let's do it before moving on again.

+The next topic is about recusion, but this is a very optional topic.

 [Continue to the Next Page](12-recursion.md)